frangam/academic-kickstart/content/project/MIOT/index.md

 slides: ""
 ---

 A Spanish project funded by the Spanish Ministry of Economy and Competitiveness (Agencia Estatal de Investigación) and Ministry of Science and Innovation with European Regional Development Funds (AEI/FEDER, UE).
+The general objective of this project is to create a design proposal for building comprehensive microservice-oriented IoT systems.
+This methodology will ensure relevant technical quality properties to support holistic and ecological user assessments in the eHealth domain, particularly to promote healthy and active ageing.